 - with focus on education and research

-The appointment as a professor may, by special agreement, be combined with a position with clinical part-time employment at SLL, Stockholm County Council.
+The appointment as a professor will, by special agreement, be combined with clinical part-time employment at Theme Aging Karolinska University Hospital.

 Bases of assessment

-The Professorship has a focus on education and research.
-The assessment will weight qualifications as follows: research expertise (3), educational expertise (3), and leadership, development and collaboration expertise (2) clinical experience (1).
+The assessment will weight qualifications as follows: educational expertise (3), research expertise (3), clinical expertise (2), leadership, development and collaboration expertise (2).